JetBrains/intellij-sdk-docs/basics/checkout_and_build_community.md

 ## Forking on GitHub

-As an alternative to checking out the official repository, you can fork the GitHub mirror of the IntelliJ IDEA source code, make changes in your own fork, and send us a pull request.
+As an alternative to checking out the official repository, you can fork the GitHub mirror of the IntelliJ Platform source code, make changes in your own fork, and send us a pull request.

 The GitHub mirror can be found at [https://github.com/JetBrains/intellij-community](https://github.com/JetBrains/intellij-community).

 ## Building and Running from the IDE

-To develop IntelliJ IDEA, you can use either [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/) or [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/).
+To develop plugins and applications on the IntelliJ Platform, you can use either [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/) or [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/).

 **Building and running the code**